Jamazi4/bimcat/notes.md

 Since it's a somewhat working system already I will start working on node edior notes for that are in the 'node-notes.md'

+### --21-06-2025--

+When going to a component from a composite library it doesn't plug in the library ID in the route, so there's an error because it thinks that componentId is the libraryId

+also on prod sometimes doesnt work even going straight to lib from composite privateComposite/doorsLib

 ### Current task list

 [x]sort out the navigation to library and/or component from composite